fergalm/threed/ideas.md

+1. Draw Apollo service module, TIE fight winger
+1. Render Scene, not just a single object
 1. Camera can
     1. track (yes)
     1. tilt
     1. pan
     1. roll
-1. Render Scene, not just a single object
 1. Culling of facets that don't need to be plotted
     1. Off screen
+    3. Hidden by other facets
     2. Pointing away from camera
         1. Still useful to do this even if doing step 3?
-    3. Hidden by other facets

-4. Draw Apollo service module, TIE fight winger
 5. Lightsources

-My idea for rendering multiple scenes
+### Keyboard control
+wasd  dolly forward back, truck left right,
+WS pedestal up down

+Arrows for tilt and pan.
+Shift [<-], [->] to roll

+Of course, all of these have to be relative to current orientation!

+[z], [x] zoom out/in (adjust camera platescale)

+### Multiple scenes

 ```
 renderScene(scene)